NPTE Pass Rate Analysis

 2

-Under-preparing for non-systems and cardiopulmonary content
+Under-preparing for non-system and cardiopulmonary content

 3